Sathyamano30/M2_Embedded_Smart-Water-Management-System/1_Requirements/readme.md

        Weakness      : Little difficult to further maintainance.

-       Opportunities : Simplify the task of maintaining clean water and avoid wastage of water in households as well as other sides like companies and industries also.
+       Opportunities : Simplify the task of avoiding wastage of water in households as well as other sides like companies and industries also.

        Threat        :Sometimes the sensors getting overheated.